-25.3 Bank Guarantees
+29.3 Bank Guarantees

-As at 31 December 2019, the Company had outstanding bank guarantees of approximately Baht 19.2 million (2018: Baht 20.9 million) issued by banks on behalf of the Company, in respect of guarantee electricity use, purchase of raw material and performance guarantees as required in the normal course of business.
+As at 31 December 2020, the Company had outstanding bank guarantees of approximately Baht 18.9 million (2019: Baht 19.2 million) issued by banks on behalf of the Company, in respect of guarantee electricity use, purchase of raw material and performance guarantees as required in the normal course of business.

-26. Fair value hierarchy
+30. Fair value hierarchy

-As at 31 December 2019 and 2018, the Company had the assets that was disclosed fair value using different levels of inputs as follows:
+As at 31 December 2020 and 2019, the Company had the assets that was disclosed fair value using different levels of inputs as follows:

-Fair value hi erarchy Lovel 2
+(Unit: Thousand Baht) Fair value hierarchy

+Level 2

-2019 2018
+2020 2019

 Assets for which fair value are disclosed

+Financial assets measured at amortised cost

+6-months fixed deposits 50,000 -

+Debt investments 68,980 -

 Investment property 188,961 188,961

 Liabilities for which fair value are disclosed

 Derivatives

-Foreign currency forward contracts 18 178
+Foreign currency forward contracts 1,657 18

-27. Financial instruments
+31. Financial instruments